cihakh/RobustCertaintyEncoding/README.md

 # RobustCertaintyEncoding

-## This repository will contain sample code used to generate some figures and results in the paper entitled ``Robustly encoding certainty in a neural circuit model'' by Heather L Cihak and Zachary P Kilpatrick (submitted to...) with the abstract as follows below.
+## This repository contains sample code used to generate some figures and results in the paper entitled ``Robustly encoding certainty in a neural circuit model'' by Heather L Cihak and Zachary P Kilpatrick (citation/link to be incorporated) with the abstract as follows below.

-### ABSTRACT: Being finalized
+### ABSTRACT:
+Localized persistent neural activity can encode delayed estimates of continuous variables.
+Common experiments require that subjects store and report the feature value (e.g., orientation) of a particular cue (e.g., oriented bar on a screen) after a delay.
+Visualizing recorded activity of neurons along their feature tuning reveals activity bumps whose centers wander stochastically, degrading the estimate over time.
+    Bump position therefore represents the remembered estimate.
+Recent work suggests bump amplitude may represent estimate certainty reflecting a probabilistic population code for a Bayesian posterior.
+Idealized models of this type are fragile due to the fine tuning common to constructed continuum attractors in dynamical systems.
+Here we propose an alternative metastable model for robustly supporting multiple bump amplitudes by extending neural circuit models to include quantized nonlinearities.
+    Asymptotic projections of circuit activity produce low-dimensional evolution equations for the amplitude and position of bump solutions in response to external stimuli and noise perturbations.
+Analysis of reduced equations accurately characterizes phase variance and the dynamics of amplitude transitions between stable discrete values.
+More salient cues generate bumps of higher amplitude which wander less, consistent with the experimental finding that greater certainty correlates with more accurate memories.

 ## Summary of files
 First drafts of the sample code used to generate figures is now posted along with txt files containing sample Monte Carlo simulation data.